Currency:USD $

 Ideal candidates for Doran's Helm include champions like Malphite, Poppy, and K'Sante, who benefit from its armor and magic resist scaling.

-Item Innovations: Gluttonous Greaves and Voltaic Cyclone
+Item Innovations: Gluttonous Greaves and Voltaic Cyclosword

 The introduction of Gluttonous Greaves at 950 gold offers: